axmanalad/KapsuLog/docs/developers/CONTRIBUTING.md

 ```

 ### Backend Setup with Prisma
-MaiPon uses Prisma ORM to utilize relational models easier as objects instead of entering SQL queries.
+KapsuLog uses Prisma ORM to utilize relational models easier as objects instead of entering SQL queries.
 The following steps will setup your local database by using the schema and seed provided.

 1. Generate the Prisma Client.
     ```bash